ra1fh/eppconvert/README.md

         -o, --output FILE        Output text file (default: stdout).
         -l, --limit LIMIT        Limit of data points to print.

-Eppread reads an epp file and prints a textual representation to stdout.
-Can be useful for debugging.
-Example usage:
+Example usage that reads an EPP file and prints the header and 5 data points at most:

 	eppread --input track.epp --limit 5

-The optional second parameter limits the number of data points that are printed.